Sunday, March 30, 2014

 Myth III

-John Hanson was the first Black U.S. President.
+Myth III: John Hanson Was the First Black U.S. President.

-In 2007 Cyril Innis Jr. published a John Hanson first president paper [1] that included an 1865 Library of Congress picture of a black man also named John Hanson.
+In 2007, Cyril Innis Jr. published a paper suggesting that John Hanson was America’s first president, including an 1865 photograph from the Library of Congress of a Black man also named John Hanson.

 John Hanson photo from Mr. Innis Article [2]

-The picture of the black man depicted by Innis is actually a daguerreotype[6] of Liberian Senator John Hanson from Grand Bassa County who, in the 19th Century, championed the relocation of slaves to Liberia.
+The photograph referenced by Innis is actually a 19th-century daguerreotype of Liberian Senator John Hanson of Grand Bassa County, a prominent advocate for the resettlement of freed Black Americans to Liberia.

 In the name of God Amen.
 I, John Hanson of Frederick Town in Frederick County being in Good Health but considering the uncertainty of Human Life do make and ordain this my last will and Testiment as follows Vizt.